SulemanKazi/DenseNetKeras/README.md

 #DISCLAIMER

 This is a work in progress, and is NOT complete.
-The model code may have errors.
-It is currently not the exact model that the paper implements, since I am experimenting with it right now.
+The model needs to be trained and tested to see if it matches the results of the papers.
+If you would like to help out with training and have GPUs available that would be helpful.
 Use at your own risk.

 #Densely Connected Convolutional Network (DenseNet)
 This repository contains the code for the paper [Densely Connected Convolutional Network](http://arxiv.org/abs/1608.06993).
 Ported to Keras.